-We will send you more information about Flexible Honours during the summer before you register at the University, including available course units for all Minor subjects.
-You will select your course units after you have registered here at the University.
+You will have received information about Flexible Honours during the summer before you registered at the University, including available course units for all Minor subjects.
+You will select your Minor subject units in the same way that you select your Single Honours (or Major subject) units.
+The deadline for unit selection is Friday 9 October 2015.